Didi1081/SampleX/README.md

    * In order to provide users with more options, the possiblity of a third party Web Data Extraction came.
 That would take        public information/products from several company website.
 A variety of laws may apply to unauthorized scraping, including      contract, copyright and trespass to chattels laws.

-   * If persuing this option then we need the consent from each company participating in our marketplace with a letter of web      conduct.
+   * If going with this option then we need the consent from each company participating in our marketplace with a letter of        conduct.

  II ) Open Source Individual Contribution

    * Create a login for suppliers/contributors.
-They can then individually upload their product samples to the app.
+Individuals can upload their product samples to the app.

+ In both Web Data Extraction or Open Souce Individual Contributions, we will need to completely remove any data off the app if   the user or company needs the information taken off.

 ##### * FINAL SOLUTION